JaeWong91/MyMovie/README.md

 - [Google Fonts](https://fonts.google.com/) - Used to apply the font families.
 - [PicResize](https://picresize.com/) - This is used to resize large images down to smaller files.
 - [Responsinator](http://www.responsinator.com/?url=) - Used to test the site responsiveness on various screen resolution sizes.
 This is to ensure the layout is intended as designed.
+- [Font Awesome](https://fontawesome.com/) - Used to apply icons such as the social media icons.

 # Database